daveWid/denizen/README.md

 ## OAuth2?

-Ya, it's pretty sweet and if you are using it to secure your api you should be.
+Ya, it's pretty sweet and if you aren't using it to secure your API you should be.

 If you want to learn more about it please visit the [offical site](http://oauth.net/2/).